 Having your application deployed on cloud would mean you are having loaned data centers too.
 Choosing the apt data center that not just ensures virtual but physical security as well is of prime importance.
 The next important aspect that one needs to consider is the network through which the data travels.
 It’s good if the data is encrypted with a strong encryption code which would prevent snooping.
 Assurance of excellent firewalls that follow strict protocols with a secure network design should be looked out for.

-If you do your homework well, you will realize that the most of the efforts to securing the application would be encrypting and authentication.
+If you do your homework well, you will realize that the most of the efforts to securing the cloud application would be encrypting and authentication.
 Arbitrating the sensitive data and functionality with authentication by implementing a more rigorous authentication process for internal applications, leveraging multifactor authentication and strong password complexity and length policies where possible in a multi-tenant environment.
 The use of encryption would help keep away malicious co-occupants and carefully vetting libraries and other third-party code components are sound practices to follow.

-Irrespective of the available services and resources a provider can supply there still lies need to adopt different perspective as there are dynamic changes in threats all the time.
+Irrespective of the available services and resources a provider can supply there still lies need to adopt different perspective as there are dynamic changes in cloud threats all the time.
 But apart the above three are the most to be looked into.
 They however are interlinked all you got to do is join the dots.